mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

-1. First make sure you followed [these instructions](#how-do-i-run-these-scripts-using-docker), so that environment variables are set, and Docker is running. step, nothing build-related appears in `stdout`, which we use to clean up tests.
+1. First make sure you followed [these instructions](#how-do-i-run-these-scripts-using-docker), so that environment variables are set, and Docker is running.
 1. Run the following command (which calls [create-tls-cert.sh](create-tls-cert.sh)).
 Be sure to change the values to be correct!
     ```sh